 SA Scout Foundation

-Our specialist pension law team is assisting the SA Scout Foundation in a matter relating to retired and senior employees of the Scout Association who are unable to access their benefits due to the fact that the fund deregistered.
+In 2021, we assisted the SA Scout Foundation in a matter relating to retired and senior employees of the Scout Association who were unable to access their benefits due to the fund’s deregistration.

 The Shalamuka Foundation was formed to raise long-term sustainable funding for the Penreach Whole School Development Programme, which focusses on improving the skills of teachers and their schools in Mpumalanga and Limpopo.